xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > bindings for certain identifiers in an initial environment.

 > We give an ordinary denotational semantics for Exp, in which we
-> include a value “wrong,” which corresponds to the detection of a
+> include a value "wrong," which corresponds to the detection of a
 > failure at run-time.

 > In this small language, the only failures are